alefi/nestjs-microservices-interaction-solution/README.md

 - add tests for real business cases
 - better exception handling, including creation of business level exceptions and map them on appropriated layers
 - use some accounting library for financial operations
+- get rid of DRY principle violation in several places on codebase
 - use [Temporal](https://temporal.io) for a process orchestration

 ## Usage